AnthonyDickson/bacteria-project/README.md

 The CNN is trained with the RMSprop optimiser using the default settings.

 ## Methodology
-### Scikit-Learn Models
-The following methodology applies to the experiments run on the first six models of the seven listed in the section above.

 An experiment refers to a sequence of tests which evaluate the performance of various models.
 An experiment is run for the entire dataset and again for each subset of the dataset, where a subset is simply the data from a single growth phase.
 In each experiment I run the same series of tests twice, once for each integration time.

+Each model is evaluated using both the original, untransformed data and a PCA transformed version of the data (with the expception of the CNN model, which is only tested on the original data).
+The number of components kept in the PCA transformed data is automatically set to the minimum number of components needed to explain 99% of the variance in the data.

-Each model is evaluated using both the original, untransformed data and a PCA transformed version of the data.
-Models are evaluated using repeated stratified k-fold cross validation where the data is split into three folds (n_splits) 20 times (n_repeats).
-The scores given for both the untransformed data and the PCA data consist of the mean score over all the 60 indvidual folds +/- two standard deviations.
+I utilise cross-validation to make sure the performance achieved by the models are not achieved by just random chance.
+Models are evaluated using repeated stratified k-fold cross validation which does 3-fold cross-validation 20 times.
+The scores given for both the untransformed data and the PCA data are mean score over all the 60 indvidual folds +/- two standard deviations.

+To help prevent overfitting in CNN I first train a single instance of the CNN model before performing cross-validation.
+I train the model for 1000 episodes and use early stopping so that training is stopped if the validation loss does not decrease for more than 10 epochs.
+I then round the epoch that was stopped on down the nearest 100.

 The random state is set to the same value across different modules (e.g. train_test_split, RandomForest initialisation) to ensure results can be reproduced consistently.
+I have not covered every case or have I even been very thorough with this, but I believe I have done enough to ensure that the data is always split in the same way and ensemble models like RandomForest have the same sub-models.

 Brief summaries of the results are given with a table listing the top three configurations (in terms of both data and models) and a bar chart comparing classification scores across each configuration.
 The black lines on the bars in the bar chart indicate the +/- two standard deviation ranges.

-The code for these experiments can be found under the file `experiment.py`.
+The code for these experiments can be found in python module `experiments`.
 Results can be found in the jupyter notebooks `Classification-Species.ipynb` and `Classification-Gramness.ipynb`.

-### CNN Experiments
-The CNN experiments are largely kept the same.
-The only things that are changed between experiments is the number of epochs the model is trained for, and the subset of the dataset that is used for training.
-The number of epochs is decided on by training the model once for 1000 epochs and using early stopping to stop once the validation loss stops decreasing.
-A plot of the accuracy and loss curves are then produced and from there I judged the approximate number of epochs the model needs to be trained for.

-Once the number of epochs has been decided, I then train the model again using the same repeated stratified k-fold cross validation as in the previous section (three folds and 20 repititions).
-Afterwards, the mean validation score for the last epoch of each of the 60 folds is calculated.
-Also, accuracy curves and loss curves are plotted along with the shaded areas covered by +/- two standard deviations for each metric.

-Results and code for each CNN experiment can be found in the notebooks whose filename starts with `CNN-`.
+There are also a number of notebooks where experiments were run individually.
+The code and results for these experiments can be found in the various notebooks under the directory `individual/`.

 # Summary of Results
 ## Species Classification
 Overall, none of models are able to produce good results when classifying bacteria species.
 The best classification accuracy was 59% (+/- 12%) using a CNN.
 Since, in the case of using all growth phase data, there are about 12 samples in the majority class out of a total of 39 samples, the best score a classifier could get by consistently guessing the majority class would be around 30%.
-So while 59% is quite a bit better, it is still too unreliable for practical use.
+So 59% is quite a bit better than random guessing, however it is still too unreliable for practical use.

 ## Gram-ness Classification
+Classifying gram-ness seems to alleviate the class imbalance problem encountered when classifying bacteria species.

 Overall, the classification scores for gram-ness were much better than the scores for species classification.
 Both the SVM and CNN models were able to achieve 98% (+/- 2~7%) accuracy on the log growth phase data.